Doppelgänger

-A doppelgänger (Note: From German Doppelgänger, /de/, lit. 'double-walker', a compound noun composed of Doppel ('double') and Gänger ('walker' and 'goer').) (/ˈdɒpəlɡɛŋəɹ, -gæŋ-/ DOP-əl-gheng-ər-,_--gang--, also doppelgaenger and doppelganger) is a supernatural double of a living person, especially one who haunts the doubled person.
+A doppelgänger (Note: From German Doppelgänger, /de/, lit. 'double-walker', a compound noun composed of Doppel ('double') and Gänger ('walker' and 'goer').) (/ˈdɒpəlɡæŋəɹ, -gæŋ-/ DOP-əl-gheng-ər-,_--gang--, also doppelgaenger and doppelganger) is a supernatural double of a living person, especially one who haunts the doubled person.
 In fiction and mythology and in common parlance, the doppelgänger either is a ghost or a paranormal phenomenon, usually perceived as the harbinger of bad luck.
-A literary example of the doppelgänger is the evil twin of the protagonist.
+A literary example of a doppelgänger is the evil twin of the protagonist.
 In modern times, the term twin stranger is occasionally used.

 Spelling

 In English, the word doppelgänger is a loanword from the German noun for a person who is a double-walker.
 The singular and plural forms are the same in German, but English writers usually prefer the plural doppelgängers.
 In German, there is also a feminine form, Doppelgängerin (plural Doppelgängerinnen /de/).
 The first-known use, in the form Doppeltgänger, occurs in the novel Siebenkäs (1796) by Jean Paul, in which he explains his newly coined word in a footnote; the word Doppelgänger also appears in the novel, but with a different meaning.
 In German, the word is written (as is usual with German nouns) with an initial capital letter: Doppelgänger.
 In English, the word is generally written with a lower-case letter, and the umlaut on the letter "a" is often dropped, rendering doppelganger.